ghoti143/resume/README.md

 > recommend Michael for any position he might aspire to.
 Mike's enthusiasm and work ethic will make him a
 > great asset for any organization he seeks to become a part of.

--- Shannon Carr, Owner, SiteVision, Inc, managed Michael at SiteVision, Inc.
+### Jeremiah Lewis, Freelancer, Fringe Design, worked directly with Michael at SiteVision, Inc.
 > Michael spurred me to excel in my own work when he delivered well-developed and code for me to design
 > a graphical UI around.
 Michael is an excellent communicator, is adept at software engineering, and is a
 > pleasure to work with on all phases of a project.

--- Jeremiah Lewis, Freelancer, Fringe Design, worked directly with Michael at SiteVision, Inc.